efnats/chiamerge/README.md

 -   **mnt-garden.mount**: mount all disks that have the pattern CHIA in their disk label into one mergerfs mountpoint. the default is /mnt/garden
 -   **mount-chia-drives.service**: is called by mnt-garden.mount and will use udisks to mount all drives correctly in /media/root/[labelname] preparing it for the mergerfs mount.

-_BEWARE!!!
-CHIAMAN HAS FUNCTIONS THAT WILL DESTROY ANY DATA ON THE DISK YOU HAVE GIVEN IT TO WORK ON.
-All destructive functions come with a warning (y/n) for you to decide.
-BUT TAKE CARE!!_
+_CHIAMAN HAS FUNCTIONS THAT WILL DESTROY ANY DATA ON THE DISK YOU HAVE GIVEN IT TO WORK ON.
+Those are called --wipe --format and --chia-init-disk.
+Functions that are not destructive are --label and --write-sn.
+Any destructive functions will come with a warning (y/n) for you to decide beforehand._

 ## Requirements